 Becoming an artist is to follow your dreams, and the world is not always kind to the dreamer.
 We also cannot expect quick returns on our dreams.
 I was six years into my career when I questioned my future as an artist.
 To make dreams come true, one must hold on to that dream.
 This doesn’t mean that you have to suffer for your dreams.
 Having a viable way to support yourself will be important because art never starts off being a profitable venture.
 Chuck Close told me in the beginning of his career he subsidised it by being a landlord.

 Because it is so hard to become an artist it is important to develop a critical and honest assessment of not only your work but also your motives, are you trying to get shows, to progress art, or is it more like a hobby you're passionate about like Winston Churchill?
 There are those who want to be taken seriously but simply have yet to develop their own vision of what their voice is.
 Most of us, including me are not terribly good until one day we reach levels of excellence.
 The rule of the learning curve is that you reach an apex, then you plateau, and then you dip some before the next apex.
 There is a fact that no one who is creative wants to hear, that you might not be good enough to make art your career choice, and not many people have the level of self criticism or honesty about what they make to see the flaws in their own work.
-Certainly my first Bob Ross like paintings as a teen seemed fine to me.
+Certainly my first Bob Ross like paintings as a teen seemed fine to me and my mom.
+They were a step above paint by number kits and certainly had zero passion.
 Many artists think whatever they do is art and stands as a masterpiece.
+I have experienced this, and I do think it's part of being a younger artist, where you make something that looks neat, but really it's silly.
 Sometimes it's not art, it's just parroting some concept of art you've learned or admire.
 The real key lies within you, your experiences and emotional well.
 The only way one can make art a career choice is by pushing past your comfort zones, into places you don't know.

 I have to make this note, Bob Ross was not an artist.
 He was taught a method of painting that was never put towards a vision, but only a narrow vision.
 Anyone can paint like Bob Ross, but only you can paint like you, if your true self and vision is laid bare.
-Good art takes risks, and one of the big risks we take is by removing the paint brush outward onto nature and portraiture, but moving it inward to yourself, your experiences, your flaws and fears.
+Good art takes risks, and one of the big risks we take is by removing the paint brush from the outward, like nature and portraiture- things we can see, and moving it inward to yourself, your experiences, your flaws and fears.

 One thing I tell artists I mentor is that the world doesn’t need another Dali, they already had one, what they need is whatever your last name is and what you bring to the age old conversations in art.
 So you can be an artist who is derivative of Dali or Warhol, or some other artist, or an acolyte of more original artist, or you can be your own master and develop something the art world actually has a use for, a new vision.
 A new aesthete.
 Your vision and aesthete.